BKWLD/croppa/README.md

 * **interlace** (true): This boolean affects whether progressive jpgs are created.
 * **host** (undefined): Specify the host for Croppa::url() to use when generating absolute paths to images.
 If undefined and using Laravel, the `Request::host()` is used by default.
 * **public** (undefined): Specify the route to the document_root of your app.
 If undefined and using Laravel, the `public_path()` is used by default.
+* **ignore** (undefined): Ignore cropping for image URLs that match a regular expression.
+Useful for returning animated gifs.

 Note: Croppa will attempt to create the crops in the same directory as the source image.
 Thus, this directory **must be made writeable**.